dbdeveloper/json_on_plsql/README.md

 /
 ```

-Result is a pair of key-value, where `Key` is a "path" to get appropriate value.
+Result is a set of pairs of key-value, where `Key` is a "path" to get appropriate value.

 For example, for such json: